sourcegraph/deploy-sourcegraph/docs/configure.md

 ### Other cloud providers

-The [the documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters) for your cloud provider.
+Read [the documentation](https://kubernetes.io/docs/concepts/storage/storage-classes/#parameters) for your cloud provider.

 **SSDs are highly recommended.**